wisetime-io/wisetime-sql-connector/README.md

 Selecting an empty list will disable all the existing WiseTime activity types.

 If there are any activity types you would like to skip syncing, you can use `skippedCodes` property.
-It's optional so can be omitted.
-You must avoid using `skipped_codes` in your SQL in this case.
+It's required in case of using `sync_marker`.

 WiseTime supports 2 ways of activity types sync:
 - Using `sync_marker`